 A Marley roof system reduces the architects’ design liability, as the components are underwritten by a 15-year guarantee, giving a longer-lasting, more reliable finished installation.

-How do specifiers benefit from the whole roof approach?
+How do specifiers benefit from the whole roof approach?1.
+Compatibility

 Specifying from one source provides reliable performance as products are specifically designed and tested to work together.

 Marley’s universal dry verge, for example, is one of many accessories designed to be compatible with the rest of the roof system.
-It works with all of Marley’s tile types, including large standard, medium format, and large format tiles with a thin leading edge and Lincoln and Maxima clay pantiles.
+It works with all of Marley’s tile types, including large standard, medium format, and large format tiles with a thin leading edge, and also our Lincoln and Maxima clay pantiles.

 Vapour permeable underlay, meanwhile, is designed to provide complementary ventilation in conjunction with Marley’s low and high level ventilation products.
 It is a reliable approach that is the most effective way of meeting the requirements of BS 5250 (Control of Condensation in Buildings), as it avoids placing the burden of roof ventilation on one single roofing element.